List of contestants from the UK national selection for the Eurovision Song Contest: A Song For Europe (1961–1995)

-Voting: 14 Regional Juries located in Bristol, Bangor, Leeds, Norwich, Newcastle, Aberdeen, Birmingham, Manchester, Belfast, Cardiff, Plymouth, Glasgow, Southampton and London.
-Each jury ranked the songs 1-12, awarding 12 points for their favourite down to 1 point for their least preferred.
+Voting: 14 regional juries located in Bristol, Bangor, Leeds, Norwich, Newcastle, Aberdeen, Birmingham, Manchester, Belfast, Cardiff, Plymouth, Glasgow, Southampton and London.
+Each jury ranked the songs 1–12, awarding 12 points for their favourite down to 1 point for their least preferred.
 Trophies presented by Jimmy Gilbert.

-Although all the regional scores were announced in turn by a spokesman (there were no female announcers), and many were recognisable to viewers; none of the voices were identified either by the spokesman or host Michael Aspel.
+Although all the regional scores were announced in turn by a spokesman (there were no female announcers), and many were recognisable to viewers; none of the voices was identified either by the spokesman or host Michael Aspel.
+This list is independently researched.